aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/multisig_account.md

 # Module `0x1::multisig_account`

 Supra note: This is customized version of multisig account with timeout setup.
-Enhanced multisig account standard on Aptos.
+Enhanced multisig account standard on Supra.
 This is different from the native multisig scheme support enforced via the account's auth key.

 This module allows creating a flexible and powerful multisig account with seamless support for updating owners